oliverrochester/playwright/README.md

 Setup:

-clone repository
+clone repository\n
-run command: "npm install" to install dependencies There is a file untracked by git called "credentials.json".
+run command: "npm install" to install dependencies\n There is a file untracked by git called "credentials.json".
 You will need to create this file at the top level of the directory.
 The format of this file will be:

 {